Addressing The Unique Challenges Of Military Divorce

 Representing Service Members and Their Spouses

-I am Daniel R. Bacalis, a Texas divorce lawyer with more than 30 years of experience, including military divorces.
+I am Daniel R. Bacalis, a Texas divorce lawyer with almost 40 years of experience, including military divorces.
 I understand the unique issues facing military couples, and I will use my abilities to obtain the best possible outcome for you.

 Your Rights Under the Law